-For Saturday Night Live’s Dec.
-15 episode, tune in to see actor Matt Damon take over SNL hosting duties with Miley Cyrus and Mark Ronson slated as musical guests.
-(Cyrus just returned from a musical hiatus since releasing 2017’s Younger Now, working with Ronson on new song “Nothing Breaks Like a Heart,” while producer Ronson is known for collaborating with artists like Bruno Mars, Diplo and Lady Gaga.)
+SNL‘s January return followed a brief holiday hiatus for the show.
+Back in December, Matt Damon took over SNL hosting duties with Miley Cyrus and Mark Ronson as musical guests.
+(Cyrus just returned from a musical break since releasing 2017’s Younger Now, working with Ronson on new song “Nothing Breaks Like a Heart,” while producer Ronson is known for collaborating with artists like Bruno Mars, Diplo and Lady Gaga.
+He just won a Golden Globe with Lady Gaga for their song “Shallow” from A Star Is Born.)
 Damon already popped up on the show this season, kicking things off in the premiere episode as Justice Brett Kavanaugh.

 Momoa’s appearance came a week after the Dec.
 1 episode with actor Claire Foy and rapper Anderson .Paak.
 Foy, the star of the award-winning Netflix show The Crown and the new thriller The Girl in the Spider’s Web, was a newcomer to SNL.
 So, too, is Grammy nominee .Paak, who just released his album Oxnard in November.

 These stars follow Steve Carrell and Ella Mai, who performed on Nov.
 17. Carrell is currently starring in Beautiful Boy, where he plays the father to Timothée Chalamet’s troubled, drug-addicted teen.
 Mai, whose sleeper hit “Boo’d Up” proved to be one of summer’s most veritable bops, recently released her first full studio album, the self-titled Ella Mai, in October.